 In California, the Napa Valley’s Shafer Vineyards is sharing an equally lovely-to-look-at springtime ritual with the virtual masses.
 Every year during this season, the 100 percent solar-powered winery invites hundreds of sheep to its vineyards to naturally “mow,” or eat, grass in the vine rows over the course of a few weeks.
 “We partner with these woolly weed eaters as part of our multi-faceted approach to sustainable, earth-friendly farming,” the Napa Valley winery explained in an Instagram post.

-This year, Shafer Winery placed cameras in its vineyards to record the sheep as they got to grazin’, which took place in early March.
-Shafer Vineyards plans to share the video montage on its YouTube channel by the end of this week (March 23), although exactly when the footage will be uploaded hasn’t been announced.
-We’ll update this article when the “sheep cam” becomes available online for free-viewing.
+This year, Shafer placed cameras in its vineyards to record the sheep as they got to grazin’, which took place in early March.
+Shafer Vineyards recently shared the six-hour video montage on its YouTube channel.

-Until then, you can catch a sneak peek of what to look forward to in the precious preview above, which, appropriately, is set to the sound of “Sheep May Safely Graze” by the 18th-century composer, Bach—or as the video’s starring sheep would say, Baaa-ch.
+Catch a sneak peek of what to look forward to in the precious preview above, which, appropriately, is set to the sound of “Sheep May Safely Graze” by the 18th-century composer, Bach—or as the video’s starring sheep would say, Baaa-ch.
 (Sorry, we couldn’t resist.)
+Then sit back, relax, and enjoy the incredible “sheep cam” streaming experience we bet you never knew you needed.